 - 8.6.1.1.
-To support Vaughan's comprehensive waste management strategy to: - a. support waste diversion, including composting and recycling; - b. identify targets for waste diversion for residential and non-residential users; - c. establish a program of monitoring and reporting to track waste diversion progress; - d. monitor the overall effectiveness of waste diversion to minimize the reintroduction of diverted waste into traditional waste streams; - e. support residential and non-residential programs that promote waste reduction and diversion; - f. encourage public awareness around waste reduction and the adverse environmental, economic and social effects of waste; - g. provide convenient and accessible waste disposal sites for highly toxic or other materials that are not accepted within traditional waste streams; and, - h. coordinate and streamline waste collection and diversion with York Region. - 8.6.1.2.
-To require that all new multi-unit residential buildings incorporate three-stream (waste, recycling, compost) collection capabilities, and to support the participation of existing multi-unit residential buildings in three-stream collection capabilities. - 8.6.1.3.
-To ensure City-owned and operated facilities are a model for reduced waste generation and high rates of waste diversion.
+To support Vaughan's comprehensive waste management strategy to: - a. promote waste diversion, including composting and recycling; - b. identify targets for waste diversion for residential and non-residential users; - establish a program of monitoring and reporting to track waste diversion progress; - d. monitor the overall effectiveness of waste diversion to minimize the reintroduction of diverted waste into traditional waste streams; - e. support residential and non-residential programs that promote waste reduction and diversion; - f. encourage public awareness around waste reduction and the adverse environmental, economic and social effects of waste; - g. provide convenient and accessible waste disposal sites for highly toxic or other materials that are not accepted within traditional waste streams; and - h. coordinate and streamline waste collection and diversion with York Region. - 8.6.1.2.
+To require that all new multi-unit residential buildings incorporate three-stream (waste, recycling, compost) collection capabilities, and to support the participation of existing multi-unit residential buildings in three-stream collection capabilities. - 8.6.1.2.8.6.1.3.
+To support the reduction of waste, Council shall support the adaptive reuse of older and existing building stock, including buildings of cultural/heritage importance as an alternative to demolition. - 8.6.1.3.8.6.1.4.
+To design City-owned and operated facilities to be a model for reduced waste generation and high rates of waste diversion. - 8.6.1.4.8.6.1.5.
+To identify and support source-based waste reduction strategies, including: - a. working with retailers to reduce goods packaging and other forms of waste including shopping bags: - b. supporting on-site recycling programs and/or facilities at waste sources such as retailers; - c. minimizing the production and sale of toxic materials, where feasible; - minimizing the production of municipal communications and advertising materials, including mailings, brochures and other materials, in support of electronic and other methods of communication and advertising; and - e. targeting specific waste streams that offer limited opportunities for recycling, pose potential hazards to municipal landfills, or are a large contributor to litter. - 8.6.1.5.8.6.1.6.
+To support waste reduction, recycling and reuse of building materials and demolition debris in the construction process by:

-- 8.6.1.4.
-To identify and support source-based waste reduction strategies, including: - a. working with retailers to reduce goods packaging and other forms of waste including shopping bags; - b. supporting on-site recycling programs and/or facilities at waste sources such as retailers: - c. minimizing the production and sale of toxic materials, where feasible; - minimizing the production of municipal communications and advertising materials, including mailings, brochures and other materials, in support of electronic and other methods of communication and advertising; and, - e. targeting specific waste streams that offer limited opportunities for recycling, pose potential hazards to municipal landfills, or are a large contributor to litter. - 8.6.1.5.
-To support waste reduction, recycling and reuse of building materials and demolition debris in the construction process by: - requiring construction waste reduction strategies to be implemented on construction projects in the City; and, - b. requiring that buildings constructed by the City will implement waste diversion targets established in appropriate green development standards. - 8.6.1.6.
-To encourage the development of eco-industrial networks in Employment Areas to maximize opportunities for reuse of industrial by-products and waste. - 8.6.1.7.
-To investigate potential opportunities for innovative energy-from-waste programs in Vaughan, provided that energy-from-waste initiatives shall: - a. be planned in coordination with the Region of York and other government agencies; - b. have minimal impacts to air quality and climate change due to emissions; - c. be located in Employment Areas where they will have minimal impacts on surrounding land uses; and, - d. be co-located with compatible land uses that can potentially benefit from byproducts.
+- a. requiring construction waste reduction strategies to be implemented on construction projects in the City; and - b. requiring that buildings constructed by the City will implement waste diversion targets established in appropriate green development standards. - 8.6.1.6.8.6.1.7.
+To encourage the development of eco-industrial networks in Employment Areas to maximize opportunities for reuse of industrial by-products and waste. - 8.6.1.7.8.6.1.8.
+To investigate potential opportunities for innovative energy-from-waste programs in Vaughan, provided that energy-from-waste initiatives: - a. be planned in coordination with the Region of York York Region and other government agencies; - b. have minimal impacts to air quality and climate change due to emissions; - c. be located in Employment Areas where they will have minimal impacts on surrounding land uses; and - d. be co-located with compatible land uses that can potentially benefit from by-products.